Polski

 He noted that it is not yet possible to say that certain imported products will disappear from the shelves of Ukrainian stores.
 However, the longer the blockade lasts, the higher the likelihood will be.
 "Perhaps this may be limited to red fish, oysters, squid.
 Such "overseas things"...
 It could be dairy products.
 But it is still hard to say how critical it will be," the expert noted.

 At the same time, according to Natalia Krasnikova, Deputy General Director of ECO Market for Logistics, the cost of domestic goods should change minimally.
-The exception may be those items where the share of imported components prevails.
+The only exceptions may be those items where the share of imported components prevails.

-"All of this may lead to a redistribution of the market in favor of Ukrainian companies whose production facilities are located in Ukraine, whose product components are also produced here, and whose companies have sufficient production capacity to close the niches previously occupied by imports," says Krasnikova.
+"All of this could lead to a redistribution of the market in favor of Ukrainian companies whose production facilities are located in Ukraine, whose product components are also produced here, and whose companies have sufficient production levels to close niches previously occupied by imports," Krasnikova said.

 In her opinion, in the short term, the blockade is unlikely to have a strong impact on end-user prices.
 However, if the situation drags on, prices will start to rise primarily for imported goods.